Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 In this article:

-A mortgage preapproval letter attests to your ability to follow through on a purchase offer on a home you wish to buy.
-It can provide a significant advantage in competitive housing markets: When a seller is considering several similar offers for a home, a bidder with preapproved financing may have an edge over others who do not, on grounds that your ability to secure financing is more certain than that of rival bidders.
+A mortgage preapproval letter is valuable because it attests to your ability to follow through on a purchase offer.
+It can provide a significant advantage in competitive housing markets: When a seller is considering several similar offers for a home, a bidder with preapproved financing may have an edge over others who do not, on the grounds that your ability to secure financing is more certain than that of rival bidders.
 In hot housing markets, sellers may only consider offers from prospective buyers who are already preapproved for a loan.

 How Soon Should I Get Preapproved for a Mortgage?